Client Software vs Web Browser: Desktop Apps vs Web Apps

 WebRTC (Web Real-Time Communication) changed this.
 It's a set of protocols built into modern browsers that enables real-time audio, video, and data transmission – directly in the browser, with no plugins or downloads needed.
 When you join a browser-based video call, your browser uses WebRTC to establish encrypted peer-to-peer or server-mediated connections.

-Digital Samba is built entirely on WebRTC.
-Every participant – host or attendee – joins through the browser.
-There's nothing to download, nothing to install, and nothing for IT to approve.
-The same link works on a Windows desktop, a MacBook, a Chromebook, an Android phone, or an iPad.
+Browser-based video platforms are built entirely on WebRTC, so every participant – host or attendee – joins through the browser.
+There's nothing to download and nothing to install, and the same link works on a Windows desktop, a MacBook, a Chromebook, an Android phone, or an iPad.

 For organisations that want to embed video conferencing into their own platforms – an ed-tech product, a telehealth system, a customer support tool – this browser-based approach is critical.
-Users of your product shouldn't need to leave your application to install a separate video client.
-Digital Samba's video conferencing API and SDK let developers embed the full video experience directly into a web application, keeping users inside the product.
+Embeddable video conferencing APIs and SDKs let developers build the full video experience directly into a web application, so users never have to leave the product to install a separate video client.

 Curated software platforms like Setapp show that native desktop applications still have strong appeal – offering polished, OS-integrated experiences for users who want them.
 But for the specific use case of joining a meeting or a video call, the browser-based model wins on accessibility and friction reduction.